Samantha Brueckner

 How to Home School - a Mums guide to doing it yourself.

-2020 has been a crazy year by anyone´s standards.
 With the dreaded virus enforcing home schooling and the emergence of the "new normal", many parents are exploring alternative models for their children educational development.

 We asked homeschooling Mother of five April Karschner (@unitandtiedtogether) to write this blog post on her journey into home schooling so you can be informed of your choices and how to implement them.
 Hopefully this will give you the confidence you need should you choose to make a similar decision for your family.